Hylian/hylian.github.io/_posts/2014-10-02-capacitive-touch-business-cards-from-dirtypcbs.md

 ![Missed Cutout]({{ BASE_PATH }}/images/card/card6.jpg)

 Minus the missed cutout, I was very satisfied with how the boards came out.
-With more options and flexible pricing in comparison to FusionPCB, DirtyPCBs will likely be me go-to fab service in the future.
+With more options and flexible pricing in comparison to FusionPCB, DirtyPCBs will likely be my go-to fab service in the future.

 As for the business cards, I will have to figure out what went wrong and order another batch.
 The full project source can be found on my GitHub [here](https://github.com/hylian/card).